RetroGameNight/rgn-ui/README.md

 3. Follow terminal output for URL

 # Developer Docs
+Master is considerd the stable branch.
+Other branches may or may not build successfully.

 ## Build Environment
 There are two important directories, `src` and `build`.
 The `src` directory contains the source code which is copied using Gulp and Webpack to the `build` directory.